 Kapalua Bay: Cozy Cove, Big Views

-Kihei is another prime location to catch a Maui sunset on the island’s stunning southwest coast.
-A charming coastal town known for its pristine beaches, lush greenery, and vibrant cultural scene, guests can dive into a variety of activities, from snorkeling and surfing to paddleboarding in the crystal-clear waters.
+Kihei is another prime location to catch a Maui sunset on the island’s stunning Southwest Coast.
+A charming coastal town known for its pristine beaches, lush greenery, and vibrant cultural scene, guests can dive into a variety of activities, from snorkeling and surfing to paddleboarding in crystal clear waters.
 The town itself is a treasure trove of shops, restaurants, and cafes, perfect for leisurely strolls and discovering local flavors.
 Nature enthusiasts will love visiting the Maui Nui Botanical Gardens, while adventure seekers can embark on a thrilling whale-watching tour.
 With so much to see and do, Kihei is the perfect base for your Maui adventure, and with free parking and easy access to rental cars, exploring Kihei and its surroundings is a breeze.

 Bonus: Love a Day Trip?
 Don’t Miss Haleiwa

-Wonderful sunset from secret cove on the tropical island of Maui, Hawaii
+Sunset from a secret cove on the tropical island of Maui, Hawaii

 To make the most of your Maui sunset experience, keep these tips in mind:

-• Check the Time: Sunset times change seasonally.
-During summer, the sun sets around 7:15 PM; during winter, around 5:45 PM
+• Check your watch: Sunset times change seasonally.
+During summer, the sun sets around 7:15 p.m.; during winter it’s around 5:45 p.m.

-• Bring a Camera: Or better yet, leave the phone behind and take in the moment.
+• Bring a camera: Or leave the phone at home and take in the moment.

-• Respect Quiet Hours: Remember that quiet hours are from 10:00 PM to 8:00 AM.
-Maintaining a peaceful environment ensures a pleasant experience for all sunset watchers.
+• Respect quiet hours: Maintaining a peaceful environment ensures a pleasant evening for all.

 Where to Stay for Awesome Sunsets with an Ocean View

-Want front-row seats from your lanai?
+Want a front-row seat from your lanai (porch)?
 Book at a west-facing property, such as:

-Maui Sunset Resort (Kīhei, HI): Aptly named for a reason.
+Maui Sunset Resort: Aptly named for a reason.
 These oceanfront condos offer postcard-worthy sunset views, spacious tropical lawns perfect for a barefoot stroll, and easy beach access right across the street.
-Ideal for couples and families alike, this low-key gem puts you near Kīhei’s best snorkeling, dining, and golden-hour magic.
+Ideal for couples and families, this low-key gem puts you near Kīhei’s best snorkeling, dining, and golden-hour magic.

-Napili Kai Beach Resort: Nestled just steps from calm, crescent-shaped Napili Bay, this classic West Maui retreat offers old-school aloha with modern comforts.
+Napili Kai Beach Resort: Just steps from the calm, crescent-shaped Napili Bay, this classic West Maui retreat offers old-school aloha with modern comforts.
 Think palm-shaded hammocks, beachside breakfasts, and snorkeling with sea turtles just offshore.
 Sunsets here?
 Unreal.

 @TomatoCross: “Every Maui sunset ???? is unreal ????????❤️”